mtgjson/mtgjson-website/docs/getting-started/index.md

 ### MTGGraphQL

-A sub-service of MTGJSON, [MTGGraphQL](/mtggraphql/) is a GraphQL API and Server built on top of the MTGJSON data sets.
+A sub-service of MTGJSON, [MTGGraphQL](/mtggraphql/) is a GraphQL API built on top of the MTGJSON data sets.